gilliankerr/EvalPlanner202510/CODEBASE_EFFICIENCY_REVIEW.md

 ## Conclusion

 This is a **well-designed application** with solid architecture.
 The main work needed is **production hardening** rather than refactoring.
-The async job queue, security architecture, and unified server design are all excellent choices that show good engineering judgment.
+The async job queue, security architecture, database-backed sessions, and unified server design are all excellent choices that show good engineering judgment.

 **Priority Order:**
 1. Add error monitoring (essential for production operations)
 2. Add rate limiting (protect expensive AI endpoints)
 3. Implement exponential backoff for polling (reduce server load)
-4. Convert Tailwind components to CSS Modules (code consistency)
-5. Then work through remaining medium/low priority items as time permits
+4. Then work through remaining medium/low priority items as time permits

-**Estimated Total Effort for High Priority Items:** 3-4 hours
+**Estimated Total Effort for High Priority Items:** 5-8 hours
-**Estimated Total Effort Including Tailwind Cleanup:** 6-8 hours
+**Estimated Total Effort for All Recommended Items:** ~15-20 hours